stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 The table above is a set of examples.
 Other sample periods may be used provided that the sample period used represents the vector data and conforms to ISO 8601.

-Format Of Date/Time Portion Of Filename And Examples
+Format of Date/Time Portion of Filename and Examples
 """"""""""""""""""""""""""""""""""""""""""""""""""""

 The date/time portion of the filename is formatted differently for different data with different